 - Refrigerate cakes until ready to serve or refrigerate up to 3 days.

+For the chocolate cake, you may use your favorite recipe or my short-cut version.
 By spreading the batter in a 11x15 inch sheet pan and using a 3 inch cookie cutter, I got 20 circles.
 Depending on how many layers you use in each cake as to how many cakes you'll get.